vrama628/dominai/README.md

     card: "ThroneRoom";
     data: {
         card: Card; // the card to throne
-        data: <data>; // the data to play the throned card with };
+        data: <data>; // the data to play the throned card with the first time };
 }
 {